jmigpin/editor/README.md

 	- `-sub`: lists directory and sub directories
 	- `-hidden`: lists directory including hidden
 - `MaximizeRow`: maximize row.
 Will push other rows up/down.
-- `CopyPosition`: copy the row position to the clipboard.
+- `CopyPosition [-quiet=false] [-clipboard=<clipboard|primary|both>]`: copy the row position to the clipboard.
 For files, copies the cursor file position in the format "file:line:col"; for directories, copies the directory name.
+By default, it copies to the regular clipboard and does not report to `+Messages`; use `-clipboard=primary` or `-clipboard=both` to target the primary selection, and `-quiet=false` to report the copied position.
 Alias: `CopyFilePosition`.
 - `RuneCodes`: output rune codes of the current row text selection.
 - `FontRunes`: output the current font runes.
 - `FontsList`: lists all loaded fonts and their aliases.